 What is IBS?

-These can include abdominal pain, mucus in the stools, irregular bowel movements and alternating between diarrhoea and constipation.
+These symptoms can include abdominal pain, mucus in the stools, irregular bowel movements and alternating between diarrhoea and constipation.
 There are many triggers for IBS such as environmental factors, emotional stress, infection, and diet.

-Research has shown that the neurotransmitter serotonin – one of the body’s happy hormones, the majority of which is made in the gut – may be important in addressing IBS symptoms.
+Research has shown that the neurotransmitter Serotonin – one of the body’s happy hormones, the majority of which is made in the gut – may be important in addressing IBS symptoms.
 Serotonin can alter the function of nerve cells in the bowel, causing changes in pain sensation and bowel function.

 Symptoms of IBS